KenKundert/quantiphy/doc/user.rst

 The preferences are changed on the class itself, meaning that they affect any instance of that class regardless of whether they were instantiated before or after the preferences were set.
-If you would like to have more than one set of preferences, then you should subclass :class:`quantiphy.Quantity`.
+If you would like to have more than one set of preferences, then you should subclass :class:`Quantity`.
 For example, imagine a situation where you have different types of quantities that would naturally want different preferences:

 .. code-block:: python